heutelbeck/sapl-python/sapl_flask/README.md

       "GET" : "Arguments of the GET Request",
       "POST" : "Arguments of the POST Request"
     },
-    "return_value": "Returnvalue of the decorated function" }
+    "return_value": "Return value of the decorated function" }
 }
 ```